Jonathancassara/FanCpuRaspberry4/README.md

 Notice the 3 pins for the transistor from left to right are E, B, C. Make sure the E is connected to the positive end (anode), B to the GPIO through a 1kΩ resistor, C to the GND of the Raspberry Pi.

+create folder "Scripts" in /home/pi and copy the fan.py

+python fan.py. for try

+:) enjoy

 ===== For personnal Use ===== I cannot be responsible for your assembly on your raspberry.